tensorflow/docs/site/en/api_docs/python/tf/contrib/data/LMDBDataset.md

 )
 ```

-Combines input elements into a dataset of windows.
+Combines (nests of) input elements into a dataset of (nests of) windows.

-Each window is a dataset itself and contains `size` elements (or
+A "window" is a finite dataset of flat elements of size `size` (or possibly
-possibly fewer if there are not enough input elements to fill the window
+fewer if there are not enough input elements to fill the window and
-and `drop_remainder` evaluates to false).
+`drop_remainder` evaluates to false).

-The `stride` argument determines the stride of the input elements,
+The `stride` argument determines the stride of the input elements, and the
-and the `shift` argument determines the shift of the window.
+`shift` argument determines the shift of the window.

-For example:
+For example, letting {...} to represent a Dataset:

 - `tf.data.Dataset.range(7).window(2)` produces
   `{ {0, 1}, {2, 3}, {4, 5}, {6}}`
 - `tf.data.Dataset.range(7).window(3, 2, 1, True)` produces